 Sometimes children love school so much they want to take part of it home with them.
 You may discover tiny cubes, beads, puzzle pieces or other items in your child’s pockets.
 Please return the items to the school.
 Teachers will thank the child and help them return the materials to the work in which they belong.

-We serve all students a daily morning snack.
+We serve our pre-primary and primary students a daily morning snack.
 This is a wonderful opportunity for students to try new foods and practice grace and courtesy.

 Montessori Country Day sometimes provides the snacks, and sometimes we ask families to participate.
 A snack calendar will be sent home at the beginning of the month indicating when and what snack you are responsible for providing.
 All food must come from a commercially-approved source such as a grocery store, bakery or pre-packaged for retail sale.